micmejia/bible-dump/NKJV/Genesis/Gen 41.md

 When they had eaten them up, no one would have known that they had eaten them, for they _were_ just as ugly as at the beginning.
 So I awoke.

 ###### 22
-Also I saw in my dream, and suddenly seven [^a]heads came up on one stalk, full and good.
+Also I saw in my dream, and suddenly seven heads came up on one stalk, full and good.

 ###### 23
 Then behold, seven heads, withered, thin, _and_ blighted by the east wind, sprang up after them.